maximburyak/Raven_JVM_Tutorial/README.md

 The convention is that entities get the identifiers in the following format collection/number-tag so the programmer is not concerned with the uniqueness of each document in a collection.

 ## RavenDB connector
+// todo: also describe how we should add the package (what to add to the pom.xml..)
-The focal point is the [RavenDB Java connector](https://github.com/ravendb/ravendb-jvm-client), which is codded as a singleton.
+The focal point is the [RavenDB Java connector](https://github.com/ravendb/ravendb-jvm-client)/*todo: instead of github link, please provide maven link*/, which is codded as a singleton.
 It instantiates DocumentStore object to set up connection with the Server and download various configuration metadata.
 The DocumentStore is capable of working with multiple databases and for proper operation it is recommend having only one instance of it per application.
 ```java